Hans Nicolussi Caviglia: Club career

-Having come through the youth ranks of Juventus, Nicolussi made his Serie C debut for Juventus U23 on 27 September 2018 in a game against Cuneo as an 88th-minute substitute for Idrissa Touré.
+Having come through the youth ranks of Juventus, Nicolussi Caviglia made his Serie C debut for Juventus U23 on 27 September 2018 in a game against Cuneo as an 88th-minute substitute for Idrissa Touré.
 On 8 March 2019, he made his Juventus senior debut in Serie A, coming on as a late substitute for Moise Kean in a 4–1 home victory over Udinese.

 On 2 September 2019, he joined Serie B club Perugia on loan.

 On 5 October 2020, he went to Serie A side Parma on loan.
 On 28 October, he made his Parma debut in Coppa Italia, starting in a 3–1 home victory over Pescara.
 However, on 15 December, during a training session, Nicolussi tore his ACL and needed to end his season early.
-Prior to this injury, Nicolussi had only been fielded twice: the other match he played was a 2–1 win Coppa Italia against Cosenza on 25 November.
+Prior to this injury, Nicolussi Caviglia had only been fielded twice: the other match he played was a 2–1 win Coppa Italia against Cosenza on 25 November.

 On 18 August 2021, he had a meniscus tear.
-On 30 October, Nicolussi returned being called up for a match after the two injuries in a Juventus U23 match against Südtirol set to be played the following day.
+On 30 October, Nicolussi Caviglia returned being called up for a match after the two injuries in a Juventus U23 match against Südtirol set to be played the following day.
 Against the same opponents, on 3 November, he returned playing after his injuries in a 2–1 Coppa Italia Serie C defeat, coming on as substitute in the 58th minute and scoring a goal four minutes later; he had not been playing since 25 November 2020.
-Nicolussi suffered a new knee injury on 20 November, during a match against Fiorenzuola.
+Nicolussi Caviglia suffered a new knee injury on 20 November, during a match against Fiorenzuola.
 He was kept far from the pitch until 4 May 2022, when he first entered the field in a match against Pro Vercelli.
-On 10 May, Nicolussi was first called up since his injuries by the first team for the 2022 Coppa Italia Final.
+On 10 May, Nicolussi Caviglia was first called up since his injuries by the first team for the 2022 Coppa Italia Final.

 On 12 July 2022, he was sent on loan to Serie B side Südtirol.
 On 22 October, he scored their winner against his former team Parma with a shoot under the top corner at the 29th minute.

-On 5 January 2023, Nicolussi was recalled by Juventus, subsequently joining fellow Serie A side Salernitana on loan until the end of the season, with option and counter-option to buy.
+On 5 January 2023, Nicolussi Caviglia was recalled by Juventus, subsequently joining fellow Serie A side Salernitana on loan until the end of the season, with option and counter-option to buy.

+On 22 August 2024, Venezia announced the signing of Nicolussi Caviglia on loan from Juventus, with an obligation to buy.

+On 30 August 2025, Nicolussi Caviglia moved to Fiorentina on loan with a conditional obligation to buy.